fls-bioinformatics-core/GFFUtils/README.markdown

 which returns counts of each exon against the name of that exon's parent.

-GFF_RNASeq_Annotator will match up the exon parent with its parent gene and output the counts against gene names.
+GFF3_Annotation_Extractor will match up the exon parent with its parent gene and output the counts against gene names.

 ### Usage ###

-        GFF_RNASeq_Annotator.py <file>.gff FEATURE_COUNTS [FEATURE_COUNTS2 ...]
+        GFF3_Annotation_Extractor.py <file>.gff FEATURE_COUNTS [FEATURE_COUNTS2 ...]

 Alternatively you can use wildcards to specify multiple feature count files e.g. `*_features.txt`.